AndyObtiva/glimmer-dsl-libui/README.md

 ## Usage

-To use, start by requiring the [glimmer-dsl-libui](https://rubygems.org/gems/glimmer-dsl-libui) Ruby gem, whether through a Ruby `require 'glimmer-dsl-libui` statement or `Bundler`.
+Start by requiring the [glimmer-dsl-libui](https://rubygems.org/gems/glimmer-dsl-libui) Ruby gem, whether through a Ruby `require 'glimmer-dsl-libui` statement or `Bundler`.

 Afterwards, to access the Glimmer GUI DSL:
 - If you are learning/experimenting/prototyping with Glimmer DSL for LibUI, include the `Glimmer` module into the top-level scope or a Ruby class.